0e4ef622/shellnary/README.md

 ## Functions

 * `read_{l,b}e{u,i}{16,32} <fd>` where `le`/`be` stands for
-little endian/big endian and `u`/`i` stands for unsigned/signed
+little endian/big endian, `u`/`i` stands for unsigned/signed,
-respectively.
+and `fd` stands for file descriptor.
 Does exactly what you think it would do.
 * `read_{u,i}8 <fd>` Endianness doesn't really make sense for 1 byte numbers
 * `read_{l,b}ei64 <fd>` There's no unsigned 64 bit :(